 So why just these four, and what about the other 49 nations?

-This is not a simple question to answer, but the argument for keeping our agenda directed at the CANZUK nations (at least for the foreseeable future) can best be explained through analysis of social and economic statistics.
+This is not a simple question to answer, but the argument for keeping our agenda directed at the CANZUK nations can best be explained through analysis of social and economic statistics.

 In general, Canada, Australia, New Zealand and the United Kingdom are more than likely to succeed and prosper under mutual economic and social policies due to their similar socio-economic circumstances.
 The CANZUK nations share the same majority language, the same sovereign (Queen Elizabeth II), the same Westminster style parliamentary system, the same common-law legal system, the same respect for democracy, human rights and the rule of law, and the same westernised culture.
 As our campaign has frequently emphasised during radio and TV interviews, we are virtually the same people with “only the cover of our passports dividing us”.

-If the European Union can embrace and implement an area of free movement and free trade with over 508 million citizens, living in 28 different member states – all of whom speaking different languages, encompassing different legal systems and embracing different cultures – there is no reason why the CANZUK nations can’t also embrace these policies for its citizens.
+If the European Union can implement an area of free movement and free trade with over 508 million citizens living in 27 different member states – all of whom speak different languages, encompass different legal systems and embrace different cultures – there is no reason why the CANZUK nations can’t also embrace these policies for its citizens.

 The World Factbook, updated regularly by the United States Central Intelligence Agency, provides us with statistical data that demonstrates how similar the United Kingdom, Canada, Australia and New Zealand are in terms of socio-economic factors, and why mutual policy agreements between these countries would very likely succeed.